Justice in Aging

-NHLA offers legal assistance to seniors (persons age 60 or older) through the Senior Law Project.
+NHLA offers legal assistance to seniors (persons age 60 or older) through the Justice in Aging Project.

 - Financial Exploitation

 - Access to health care

 - disputes with nursing facilities and assisted living/residential care facilities